-12.6.3 Socket module
+12.6.2 Socket module

 The socket module connects the sensor adapter to the transmitter.
-See Figure 12-4.
+There are two versions of the socket module-one for integral mount transmitters and one for remote mount transmitters.
+See Figure 12-3 and Figure 12-4.
 The socket module is a replaceable component.
 If test measurements taken through the socket module show a failure, remove the socket module and confirm measurements directly on the feed-through pins of the sensor adapter.
 To remove the socket module, refer to Maintenance.